What is Life Insurance?

 Who is it for?

-Life Assurance is designed for those who want to leave a lump sum in the event of their death within a specified time period.
-Term assurance can help protect your family financially in the event of your death and is important if you have young children or dependants.
+Life Insurance is designed for those who want to leave a lump sum in the event of their death within a specified time period.
+Term insurance can help protect your family financially in the event of your death and is important if you have young children or dependants.
 It can be used to help cover a mortgage, other loan or to help ensure that your family is protected from the effects of having to repay a debt after the main breadwinner has passed away.
 Our trained advisers will be happy to discuss your requirements and arrange a suitable policy for you.

 More information is available in the appropriate Key Features Document.